Park-Young-Bin/Park-Young-Bin/README.md

 ### Research Experience
 - &#128195; Development of a classification model for the prevalence of hypertension in people with physical disabilities using LightGBM algorithm(2021.11 ~ Present)
+- &#128195; Civil Complaint Data Analysis Using Text Mining : Focusing on the Visually Impaired
-- &#128195; Research (Analysis of factors influencing the determination of medical expenditure for the elderly in Korea) (2021.03 ~ 2022.02)
+- &#128195; Analysis of factors influencing the determination of medical expenditure for the elderly in Korea) (2021.03 ~ 2022.02)